-We will also charter a private bus which will depart from the Feast site for Montpelier at around 5:30 a.m. on Tues, Oct.
-22. Expected arrival times at Montpelier train station and airport are 6:30 a.m. and 7:00 a.m., respectively.
+We will also charter a private bus which will depart from the Feast site for Montpellier at around 5:30 a.m. on Friday October 25th.
+Expected arrival times at Montpellier train station and airport are 6:30 a.m. and 7:00 a.m., respectively.
 If considering this option, please be sure your flight's departure time is no earlier than 9:00 AM.

-This one-way service is available for €30 per person (aged 2 years and older).
+This one-way service is also available for around €35 per person (aged 2 years and older).
 For more information on Montpelier airport, see https://montpellier-airport.com/.